TheAssemblyArmada/NevadaToolset/README.md

 ## Tools

-###ini2str
+### strgen

 Converts between a utf8 ini file format for easy translation and the in game binary string table in an old dos code page.

 ## Licence

-The source code provided in this repository for Chronotools is licenced under the [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or later.
+The source code provided in this repository for NevadaTools is licenced under the [GNU General Public License version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or later.

 ## Contact